College of Arts and Letters2021-2022

 This program may lead to licensure.

-The B.S.Ed.
-Secondary Education, English prepares future teachers to be well versed in their subject area to give students the best education possible.
+The Bachelor of Science in Education, English prepares future teachers to be well versed in their subject area to give students the best education possible.
 The English and education major at NAU lets students achieve the ideal balance between being an expert in your subject and being a great teacher.
 NAU’s English education major will equip you with an in-depth study of language, literature, linguistics, and writing.
 As a foundation for their work in education, students are trained to write well, organize ideas in a logical way, analyze complex information, research, and critically read and observe.
 Our English Secondary Education students also develop competency in lesson design, classroom management, instructional delivery, and research-based methods for teaching writing, literature, prose, grammar, and vocabulary.
 As students integrate their knowledge of the English discipline with teaching theories and techniques, strong emphasis is placed on gaining extensive field experience.
 Faculty connect these field experiences to coursework, combining theory and practice, modeling effective instruction, providing relevant context, and building confidence to address the variety of situations future teachers will encounter.
 Upon completion of this degree, students are prepared to become a certified English teacher in the state of Arizona, or engage in careers in related fields such as publishing, curriculum development, and educational research.

 Student Learning Outcomes